rexrainbow/phaser3-rex-notes/docs/docs/domelement.md

 1. P3's `'pointermove'` event won't be fired above/under DOM game object, except
     - Setting DOM game object to be invisilbe.
     - Assign input.mouse.target parameter of game config.
+1. DOM game object only can be displayed by main camera. i.e. dom game object can't add to other camera.

 ### Other properties